Find Your Community

 However…I missed the invisible creative “being” in me.
 It had been tamed.
 I had mastered the art of “fitting in” and doing what I thought others needed me to do.
 I had missed my mark.
 My old art supplies were rotting away in the closet.
 My own voice silenced.
 The stories I wanted to tell…denied.
 In that time, I got married to my incredible husband, lived in several places, and had two beautiful children.
 Yet, I was all but parked halfway through my creative journey.
 It was this restless moment, this feeling of being a disconnected from what I really wanted to do, that ultimately led me to a breakthrough.
 Like a river wildly building behind a damn and then suddenly being let loose!

 I innocently took a MAKE ART THAT SELLS CLASS and then I knew what I had never known… I wasn’t alone.
 There were others on a similar creative journey as me.
 Perhaps farther along on the road or just beginning, but similar.
+And many of them were hitting potholes too.
 They shared things I had thought and expressed feeling I felt.
-I don’t know why it took until that moment to feel seen, but it did.
+I don’t know why it took until that moment to feel understood, but it did.
 I had finally found my people and it has changed everything.

 Who’s in your community?
 Who can you turn to when you need to feel connected and understood?
 What are you seeing through your fear googles?
-When did you start your creative journey or are you still at the start line?
+When did you start your creative journey or do you still feel like you are at the start line?

 NEXT Time ON The Creative Road: Fulfilling the Creative Bucket List